Pine oil: Composition

 Pine oil is a higher boiling fraction from turpentine.
 Both synthetic and natural pine oil consists mainly of α-terpineol, a C10 alcohol (b.p.
 214–217 °C).
+Other components include dipentene and pinene.
 The detailed composition of natural pine oil depends on many factors, such as the species of the host plant.
 Synthetic pine oil is obtained by treating pinene with water in the presence of a catalytic amount of sulfuric acid.
 This treatment results in hydration of the alkene and rearrangement of the pinene skeleton, yielding terpineols.

 Uses

 Industrially, pine oil was once used in froth flotation for the separation of mineral from ores.
 For example, in copper extraction, pine oil is used to condition copper sulfide ores for froth flotation.

 It is also used as a lubricant in small and expensive clockwork instruments.

 In alternative medicine it is used in aromatherapy and as a scent in bath oils.